Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 The fact that the curve on the right in Figure \ref{triplezoom} is (in the $\tilde \eps \to 0$ limit) an SLE$_\kappa$ independent of the canonical description $h$ on the right will be shown in Section \ref{s.zipper} by directly calculating the law of the process that ``zips up'' $[x,0]$ with $[0,R(x)]$.
 It could also be seen by showing that we can construct an equivalent pair of glued surfaces by beginning with Figure \ref{zipperfig} (with $h$ normalized to have mean zero on $\partial B_1(0)$) and then zipping {\em down} by a random amount (chosen uniformly from an interval) of quantum length, then zooming in by multiplying lengths by $1/\tilde \eps$, and then taking the $\tilde \eps \to 0$ limiting law.
 (In this case, the domain Markov property of the original SLE, and its independence from the original GFF, would imply that the conditional law of the still-zipped portion of the curve is an SLE$_\kappa$, independent of $h$.)

 Similar arguments to those in \cite{2008arXiv0808.1560D} will show that the procedure in Figure \ref{triplezoom} produces a configuration related to the one in Figure \ref{reverseftfig} except that it is in some sense {\em weighted} by the amount of quantum mass near zero.
 It will turn out that this weighting effectively adds $-\gamma \log|\cdot|$ to the $\h_0$ of Theorem \ref{reversecoupling} and Corollary \ref{stationaryzipping}.
 This is why Theorem \ref{t.lengthstationary} involves a $(\gamma-2/\gamma)$-quantum wedge, instead of a $(-2/\gamma)$-quantum wedge, as one might initially guess based on Theorem \ref{reversecoupling}.
+Once we have all of this structure in place, the really crucial step will be showing that parameterizing time by the amount of ``left boundary quantum length'' zipped up yields the same stationary picture as parameterizing time the amount of ``right boundary quantum length'' zipped up.
+Given this, we will then use the ergodic theorem to show that over the long term, the amount of left bounday quantum length zipped up approximately agrees with the amount of right boundary length zipped up.
+Using scale invariance symmetries we will then deduce that this agreement almost surely holds exactly on all scales.